nbeaver/bash-examples/readme.rst

 run it with another function and ``"$@"``, and finally display the output as commented text.

-This strips comments in the function, unfortunately, but comments before and after the example are differentiated from the output by indenting with a tab (``\t``).
+This method has the undesirable side-effect of stripping comments from the function, but comments before and after the example are passed through and differentiated from the output by indenting with a tab character (``\t``).

 See `<examples-generator.sh>`_ for how this is accomplished.